A detailed ingredient review of…

 Orchid Extract – Cymbidium Grandiflorum (Orchid) Flower Extract

 This gorgeous plant is native to regions in the South Pacific and has long been a source in the preparation of the emollient product.
-A potent antioxidant that serves as an immensely useful UV radical eliminator (acts much in the same way as sunscreen).
-Orchid leaves contain Orchicyanin I, Orchicyanin II, and Cyanin, all of which belong to a group of plant pigments called Anthocyanins (not to be confused with cyanide!).
+A potent antioxidant that serves as an immensely useful UV radical eliminator (acts much in the same way as sunscreen), orchid leaves contain Orchicyanin I, Orchicyanin II, and Cyanin, all of which belong to a group of plant pigments called Anthocyanins (not to be confused with cyanide!).

 Anthocyanins serve as part of a plant’s protective mechanism and are synthesized in response to environmental stressors such as UV radiation, drought, and pollution.
 This extract results in a fine line reduction and also possess humectant properties to help the skin restore and maintain a bright and radiant complexion.

-A potent dietary source of folic acid (a member of the vitamin B complex).
+Yeast is a potent dietary source of folic acid (a member of the vitamin B complex).
 Folic acid aids in the formation of new healthy tissues and promotes new cell formation (many of you many be familiar with this benefits of folic acid from your experiences with prenatal vitamins).

 Ingredient #8: Synthetic Urea – NOT PEE!